DSPEngineer/CPP_Problems/000 - Hello World/README.md

 The hashtag "#" is used to delineate a compiler directive.
 In this program, the "#include" directive instructs the compiler to read the file "iostream" before compiling the code in this file.

+The C++ Standard Library provides  a variety of functions to the language.
+In particular, "cout" is used to write to the console.
+For this program we use the __insertion operator "<<"__ to "insert" a string to the outout stream.

 *_NOTE:_ compile using g++, not gcc.*

       $ c++ hello_world.cpp -o hello_world